sugnite/Complex-YOLOv4-Pytorch-New-Dataset/README.md

 To run this program follow all the standards instruction

 ## 3. Add new trained data
+### 3.1 Label conversion

-To add new trained data, a labelcloud convert is available. download [`labelcloud`](https://github.com/ch-sa/labelCloud) and put the file labelcloud/convert_labels.py in the master folder
+To add new trained data, a labelcloud convert is available.
+Download [`labelcloud`](https://github.com/ch-sa/labelCloud) and put the file labelcloud/convert_labels.py in the master folder

 To convert the json label to kitti format run :

 ```shell script
 python convert_labels.py
 ```

+Replace the new classes_name.txt file in the dataset folder or add new labels to the old one.

+### 3.2 Label conversion

+The filenames have to be added in kitti/ImageSets

+### 3.3 Resize Network

+The configs file has to be modified to change
+- classes=number of classes
+Change the filter of the second last layer to match new classes:
+- ( classes + 6 + 1 ) * 3
 ---
 [![python-image]][python-url]
 [![pytorch-image]][pytorch-url]